Phones · Resale guide

 Essential Checks

-- Sound Quality Test: Play a variety of music tracks, including some with bass and some with vocals, at different volume levels.
-Listen for any crackling, distortion, or muffled sound, especially at higher volumes.
+- Sound Playback Test: Once paired, play various music tracks at different volume levels, including some with heavy bass and treble.
+Listen for any crackling, distortion, or muffled sound.

 Insider Checks